gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Model element is mutated after it is closed
 - Integration with old DSL.

+## Native language plugins do not create tasks for binaries that cannot be built

 ## Plugins use model rules to define implicit tasks

 Replace usages of `TaskContainerInternal.addPlaceholderAction()`